 • Brow Colors for Black & Dark Brown Hair: Usually, darker hair colors have cooler undertones, so you want to choose a shade of brown that has very little red or yellow tones to it – in other words, a brown that is almost a dark gray.
 For dark brown hair, a neutral brown will likely also work.

 • Brow Colors for Strawberry Blonde, Auburn, & Red Hair: If there are a lot of red and orange tones to your hair, you also want to match them when filling in your brows.
 Even if you’re a redhead, avoid a straight up orange.
 Instead, opt for light browns (medium browns if your hair is auburn) that have a hint of an orange/ red tint.
 This will look more natural with your red hair, and will beautifully harmonize your face.

 • Brow Colors for Cool Blondes: If you’re a fan of purple toner, and have more platinum blonde hair, opt for a gray brown, also known as taupe, when filling in eyebrows.

-• Brow Colors for Dark Blonde & Light Brown Hair: Usually, your hair will have a bit of a yellow undertone.
+• Brow Colors for Dark Blonde & Light Brown Hair: Usually, light brown hair will have a bit of a yellow undertone.
 You can use both warmer browns that have a bit of a yellow tint, as well as very neutral browns, which are sometimes easier to find.

 • As always, start with a clean face.
 You may choose to fill in your eyebrows after already doing your foundation, or you can wait until after, especially if you like those pristine edges to your brows that you can create with concealer.